nabekhan/musicmemorydocs/docs/method/interview.md

 Telephone Interview Process

-1. Initiate the phone interview using the interview script (see appendix on page 8)
+1. Initiate the phone interview using the interview script

 2. Provide a formal introduction to family